 You may pass by other members of your group; if you do, and you say hello, chances are high that they will invite you to join them.
 If you are sitting alone at a restaurant and someone from your tour group sees you, that person may ask to join you.

-Even if you don't meet up with people from your tour group, you can still have a great time exploring.
+Exploring on your own can be great fun.
 Go where your heart takes you.
 Ask your waiter for food recommendations when you dine – and try one.
 Find the tourist information office and ask where you can find the best views or the best local music.
 Head to a local park and people watch, or walk the pathways and enjoy the trees and flowers.
-At dinner or breakfast, share your adventures with your tour group friends and ask them how they spent their day.
+Back with your group, you can share your adventures with your tour group friends and ask them how they spent their day.